Thousands more flee erupting Philippine volcano

 LINUS ESCANDOR II, AFP

-"They are saying that the local government will provide (portable toilets) but until now, there are still" none, said Maria Evelyn Grollo, who runs a school-turned-shelter for more than 4,000 people on Legazpi city's outskirts.
+"Their numbers ballooned after the danger zone was expanded," Rose Rivero, Red Cross administrator for the region, told AFP.

-Rose Rivero, the local Red Cross administrator, said the evacuees, mostly farmers and their families, are surviving on food handouts from the government and charities, with her aid group pitching in with drinking water, counselling, and hygiene items.
+Mostly farmers and their families, the evacuees are surviving on food handouts from the government and charities, with the Red Cross pitching in with drinking water, counselling, and hygiene items, she added.

-"We did not want to leave because we knew life is hard at the evacuation centres.
-But the ashfall yesterday was just too much," Susan Nolaso, one of the new arrivals, told GMA television.

-Drone footage aired by the network showed Guinobatan, a farming town of 65,000 people below Mayon's western slope carpeted in ash that from the air resembled dirty snow with just the green of rice paddies breaking the pattern.

 "If we go back to its (Mayon's) history of eruption, it would take three to four months before we could send them back to their homes," Rivero said.

-The state volcanology office said there was little chance of that happening soon.
+The state volcanologist office said there was little chance of that happening soon.

 Volcanologists on Monday warned of a hazardous eruption within days